News, Culture and NPR for Central & Northern Michigan

 Moolenaar represents Michigan's 2nd Congressional District, which includes the cities of Mount Pleasant, Big Rapids, Cadillac, Ludington among other communities across rural mid-Michigan and the northwest lower peninsula.

 Moolenaar's last virtual town hall was held back in March, where he discussed a variety of topics, including the impact of cuts on the federal workforce by the Department of Government Efficiency, Chinese foreign policy and Medicare.
-March's town hall allowed participants to submit questions, but people were not able to speak or interact with him directly on the video conference call.
+Participants of the town were allowed to directly interact with Moolenaar on the video conference call.

 "I want to hear from you and make sure your voice is part of the conversation," Moolenaar said.